Ukraine nuclear workers recount abuse, threats from Russians

 ‘TERRIBLE THINGS HAPPEN THERE’

-More than 1,000 people, including plant workers, were abducted from Enohodar, although some have been released, estimated Orlov, who fled to Zaporizhzhia, the nearest city under Ukrainian control, after refusing to cooperate with the Russians.
-Kotin estimated that 100-200 remain abducted.
+More than 1,000 people, including plant workers, were abducted from Enerhodar, although some have been released, Orlov estimated.
+He fled to Zaporizhzhia, the nearest city under Ukrainian control, after refusing to cooperate with the Russians.
+Kotin estimated that 100-200 of those abducted are still being held.

-Orlov said the first abduction was March 19, when Russians seized his deputy, Ivan Samoidiuk, whose whereabouts remains unknown.
+Orlov said the first abduction was March 19, when Russians seized his deputy, Ivan Samoidiuk, whose whereabouts remain unknown.
 The abductions then accelerated, he said.

 “Mostly, they took people with a pro-Ukrainian position, who were actively involved in the resistance movement,” he said.